ssshhheeeyyy/ssshhheeeyyy/README.md

 ### CURRENTLY WORKING ON:

-- A mental health support app for people trying to conceive.
-This is a web application built with Next.
+- Working on a React Native app that will allow the user to post and/or find stoop sales near them.
 - Practicing my data structures knowledge on LeetCode and AlgoExpert.

 ### LET'S CONNECT!